GorujoCY/privacyguides.org/docs/privacy.md

 ### What is the lawful basis of your data collection?

+Privacy Guides generally processes your data using 3 of the 6 lawful bases for processing set out in Article 6 of the GDPR:

+- **Consent**: When you give us clear consent for us to process your personal data.
+This consent can be easily withdrawn at any time in your account settings, or you may always contact us for assistance with privacy-related matters.
+- **Contract**: When you give us your personal data in order to participate on services we operate according to our terms of service.
+- **Legitimate interest**: When we process your personal data for fraud prevention, network and information security, or other reasons where the processing is required for our own legitimate interests or for those of a third party we work with.

+The lawful basis for our processing determines what rights are available to you under the GDPR.
+This table may be used as a reference:

 | Activity | Data Collected | Lawful Basis | Explanation |
 | -------- | -------------- | ------------ | ----------- |
 | [Website visits](#privacy-guides-collects-information-about-visits-to-its-websites) | IP Address, User Agent, Pages Visited | **Legitimate Interest** | Defending our website from abuse and technical attacks, diagnosing and debugging technical errors, optimizing our websites, and compiling aggregated non-personal statistics for long-term analysis |